vit-research-group/vit-research-group.github.io/_pages/openings.md

 # Open positions

-**Note: We currently don't openings for additional PhD and postdoc positions.
-We can only welcome you if you have a fellowship.
-I'd be happy to support you after you apply to our group.**
+**Note: We currently don’t have openings for an additional PhD student.
+Three PhD positions will be available from June 2023.
+Postdoc applications are welcome you if you have a fellowship.
+I’d be happy to support you after you apply to our group.**